Skryge/epidemic-simulation/README.md

 Goal : Display 8 x 500 particles seamlessly

-Non-improvable part (Pandemic.py scrip) : time increases linearly with the number of particles.
+Non-improvable part (Pandemic.py scrip) : Time increases linearly with the number of particles.

   - Method : Basic Matplotlib (Jupyter)

-Improvable part : time increases linearly with the number of subplots (~0.1sec / subplot), and the order of magnitude is such that the number of particles does not really matter.
+Improvable part : Time increases linearly with the number of subplots (~0.1sec / subplot), and the order of magnitude is such that the number of particles does not really matter.
 So, the goal is to decrease the number of subplots.

   - Method : Optimized Matplotlib (Jupyter) -> 3 subplots (maybe we can do better with the use of blit)